ncultra/sandbox/README.md

 ------------

 ###sandbox size###
-The "sandbox" is actually an area in the .text segment that is full of no-ops.
-The default size of the sandbox is 4k.
+The "sandbox" is actually an area in the .text segment that is full of 0xc3 (return) instructions.
+The size of the sandbox is set by a constant at build time, SANDBOX_ALLOC.
 Live patches are copied to this area.
 The "sandbox" is not dynamically allocated, so its important to make the sandbox large enough to hold the anticipated number of patches.

 ###logging###
 By default every message over the domain socket is logged to a local text file.
 This can be turned off.